Sign in →

 Interpretation

-Results will be characterized as positive, negative, or indeterminate for a clonal T-cell population.
+Results will be characterized as positive, negative, or indeterminate for a clonal T-cell population and include an interpretive report.

 In the appropriate clinicopathologic setting, a monoclonal result is associated with a neoplastic proliferation of T cells (see Cautions).